 Mairead began her dancing career in Toronto.
 After moving to Vancouver, she danced and taught for the Comerford School where she continued to compete at the highest levels including the Western Regionals, North American and the World Championships.
 Successful in competition, Mairead placed top ten (1st to 10th) eight times in the regional and top ten six times in North America.
 Though she enjoyed performing and countless shows, her passion was with teaching where she could share her enthusiasm and energy!
 Mairead opened her class on Vancouver Island in 1995 while attending the University of Victoria and has taught on the island ever since.
 Outside of dancing, she is a certified Fitness Instructor and can be found running around the seawall or managing her three children.

-Margaret, with her husband Matt and daughter Jackie, emigrated to Canada in 1964, living first in Uranium City for two years and then making Fort McMurray home.
-The call of the dance returned and Fort McMurray soon became a huge part of the pioneer days of Irish Dancing in Western Canada, and the Tara School of Irish Dancing excelled in solo, ceili and figure dancing.
+With her husband Matt and daughter Jackie, she emigrated to Canada in 1964, living first in Uranium City for two years and then made Fort McMurray home.
+The call of dance returned and Fort McMurray soon became a huge part of the pioneer days of Irish Dancing in Western Canada, and the Tara School of Irish Dancing excelled in solo, ceili and figure dancing.
 Over 100 dancers travelled regularly to competitions in Edmonton, Calgary and Vancouver.
-Her highly successful dancing schools in Alberta and British Columbia have developed dancers who represented Western Canada at the World Championships of Irish Dancing and produced many stirring Irish Dance Shows.
+Her highly successful dancing schools in Alberta and British Columbia have developed dancers who represented Western Canada at World Championships of Irish Dancing and produced many stirring Irish Dance Shows.

 Margaret is an experienced Irish Dancing Teacher and Adjudicator registered with the Irish Dancing Commission in Dublin.
 The school is a member of the Western Canada Irish Dance Teachers Association and the North American Irish Dance Teachers Association.She is furthermore founder and director of the non-profit Tara Dancers Performance Association formed to support the performance activities of the Tara School of Irish Dancing.
 This is a low-profile association which acts in an advisory capacity re fundraising and costume and performance costs.
 All parents of dancers in the school belong to the association.
 There is no mandatory commitment; however parent help at school productions, fundraisers etc. is needed and appreciated.